 If you plan to apply for FSU College of Medicine, it’s very necessary to learn the detailed admissions requirements of FSU College of Medicine.
 Which will maximize your chances of admission.

-Stats data of FSU College of Medicine
+Admissions Statistics of FSU College of Medicine

 What is the MCAT score needed for FSU?

 Applicants must submit their MCAT scores to AMCAS before the specified deadline.
 For applicants who decide in advance, the deadline for FSU COM to receive initial MCAT scores is August 21.
 And for applicants who are admitted normally, the deadline is December 31.